excsn/bench_matrix/README.USAGE.md

 ### Generating Parameter Combinations

 The `generate_combinations` function is used to create all unique combinations from a set of parameter axes.
+This is typically called internally by the benchmark suites but can be used independently.

 *   **Signature:** `pub fn generate_combinations(axes: &[Vec<MatrixCellValue>]) -> Vec<AbstractCombination>`
 *   **Description:** Takes a slice of axes (each axis is a `Vec<MatrixCellValue>`) and returns a `Vec<AbstractCombination>` representing the Cartesian product.